 This is one of the most important sources of information for your degree.
 The website has details of all course synopses and syllabuses which form part of this handbook, timetables, information about projects and past exam papers and examination.
-In the course of this academic year (2022/2023) all the teaching materials will either be on the Departmental website or on Moodle.
+In the course of this academic year (2023/2024) all the teaching materials will be available through Moodle.
 All links on the website will take you to the relevant place.